|

 Q Can I use my mobile

-It is very easy to stay in contact with the outside world,
+It's very easy to stay in contact with the outside world.

 Q Are there Internet